amoradinejad/limHaloPT/README.md

 - ps_line_hm.c : This module includes various functions that are needed for computation of halo-model line power spectrum, including clustering and stochastic contributions beyond Poisson limit.
 At the moment, the redshift-space distrotions is not included in the halo model implementation.

 - ps_line_pt.c : This module includes various functions to compute the Poisson shot-noise and linear clustering components of line power spectrum, contributions of line interloper to the power spectrum signal.
-Both real and redshift-space power linear spectra aree available.
+Both real and redshift-space linear power spectra are available.

 - line_ingredients.c :  This module includes all the necassary functions to compute the line power spectrum by the above two modules.
 Many of the functions in this module can be used to develope the extensions of limHaloPT to other line statistics beyond the power spectrum.